kubernetes-sigs/image-builder/images/kube-deploy/container-image/README.md

 ## Trying it out with qemu

-If you're on linux, it's easy to try this out locally using qemu.
+If you're on Linux, it's easy to try this out locally using qemu.

 Note: this image has a root password of "root", and is thus suitable only for local testing.